DataJunction/dj/docs/content/0.1.0/docs/developers/docs-development.md

 or using the [Excalidraw VSCode extension](https://marketplace.visualstudio.com/items?itemName=pomdtr.excalidraw-editor).

 To add diagrams to the docs site, export the diagram as a `.excalidraw` file and place it in the `static/excalidraw-drawings/` directory.
-You can then add the diagram in using the `excalidraw` shortcode.
+You can then add the diagram using the `excalidraw` shortcode.

 As an example, if you've added an excalidraw file named `excalidraw_is_awesome.excalidraw`, you can add it to any markdown page with the following shortcode.